Best Strollers of 2023

 Have an older child who wants to walk most—but not all—of the time?
 Consider a stroller with a glider board, an accessory that connects to the back of the stroller and allows your child to stand and hold on for the ride.

-The ride-along boards for the Babyzen YOYO2 and Bugaboo strollers like the Bugaboo Fox2 include a small bicycle seat that allow a tired toddler to rest her legs, while boards for the UPPAbaby VISTA V2 and CRUZ V2 have the added cool factor of looking like a real skateboard.
+The ride-along boards for the Babyzen YOYO2, Joolz Aer and Bugaboo strollers like the Bugaboo Fox3 include a small bicycle seat that allow a tired toddler to rest her legs, while boards for the UPPAbaby VISTA V2 and CRUZ V2 have the added cool factor of looking like a real skateboard.

-If you're taking three kids along for the ride, most tandem double strollers offer a standing board attachment, but the Bumbleride Indie Twin is the rare side-by-side double stroller that can accommodate a third child on a ride-on board, too.
+If you're taking three kids along for the ride, most tandem double strollers offer a standing board attachment, but the Bumbleride Indie Twin is one of the few side-by-side double strollers that can accommodate a third child on a ride-on board, too.

 The best strollers with glider boards include:

-Strolleria is a family-owned and operated retailer dedicated to making the baby gear buying experience less overwhelming for parents.
-If you have more questions about the best strollers for 2021, feel free to contact us at 480-442-9433 or email@example.com.
+Strolleria is an authorized retailer of high-quality brands dedicated to making the baby gear buying experience less overwhelming for parents.
+If you have more questions about the best strollers for 2023, feel free to contact us at 480-442-9433 or firstname.lastname@example.org.